wcarc-on/wcarc-site/presentations/ve3cvg_propagation.md

 * Short Es and long MS sound the same
 * Very short tropo ducts sound same as Es (same time of day, same season)
 * Important to know whether a burst of signal is a prelude to an Es opening
-* Tools include weather maps, books, beacons, broadcast signals, fm repeater behavior, DX spots, web sites, sun stats, aurora stats, celestial patterns, discussion and info sharing
+* Tools include weather maps, books, beacons, broadcast signals, FM repeater behaviour, DX spots, web sites, sun stats, aurora stats, celestial patterns, discussion and info sharing
 * Listen a lot!
 Experience!

 ## What You Need to Succeed on VHF/UHF & Up